A sharp threshold for collapse of the random triangular group: Proof of Theorem

-A van Kampen diagram is said to be \textit{reduced} if there is no pair of adjacent faces which are assigned the same relator $r$, which have opposite orientations and such that the common edge corresponds to the same letter in the relator with respect to the starting point.
-A van Kampen diagram is said to be \textit{minimal} if there is no other van Kampen diagram with smaller number of faces and having the same boundary word.
+A~van Kampen diagram is said to be \textit{reduced} if there is no pair of cells $c$ and $c'$ sharing at least one edge $e$, which are assigned the same relator~$r$, and are such that if we read the word $r$ on the boundaries of $c$ and $c'$ the edge $e$ has the same orientation and corresponds to the same letter in the relator with respect to the starting point.
+A~van Kampen diagram is said to be \textit{minimal} if it is reduced and no other reduced van Kampen diagram with smaller number of faces has the same boundary word.

-Let $\Gamma$ be the group given by a presentation \pres.
+Let $\Gamma$ be the group given by a presentation $P = \pres$.
 In order to verify whether $\Gamma$ is hyperbolic it is enough to consider minimal reduced van Kampen diagrams with respect to the presentation $P$ and to show that they fulfill a certain geometric condition.
-In particular, it is known that a group generated by a presentation \pres\ is hyperbolic if and only if there exists a constant $\delta > 0$ such that every minimal reduced van Kampen diagram $\diag$ with respect to the presentation $P$ satisfies the linear isoperimetric inequality $|\diag| \leq \delta|\partial\diag|$ (cf. \cite{A+1991}).
+In particular, it is known that a group generated by a presentation $P = \pres$ is hyperbolic if and only if there exists a coefficient $\delta > 0$ such that every minimal reduced van Kampen diagram $\diag$ with respect to the presentation $P$ satisfies the linear isoperimetric inequality $|\diag| \leq \delta|\partial\diag|$ (cf. \cite{A+1991}).

-However, verifying that every reduced van Kampen diagram satisfies a certain isoperimetric inequality may turn out fairly hard since it requires showing that this inequality holds for all such diagrams and there are infinitely many of them.
+However, verifying that every reduced van Kampen diagram satisfies a certain isoperimetric inequality may turn out fairly hard since it requires showing that this inequality holds for all of them.
 At this point, the so called local to global principle for hyperbolic geometry (or Cartan-Hadamard-Gromov-Papasoglu theorem) (cf.\cite{P1996}) comes to an aid.
-This principle states that it is enough to verify whether the isoperimetric inequality holds for a finite, but sufficiently large, family of van Kampen diagrams.
+This principle states that it is enough to verify the isoperimetric inequality for a finite family of van Kampen diagrams.

-\begin{theorem}[Cartan-Hadamard-Gromov-Papasoglu] Let \pres\ be a triangular group presentation.
-Assume that for some integer $K > 0$ every minimal reduced van Kampen diagram $\diag$ w.r.t. $P$ and of size $K^2/2 \leq |\diag| \leq 240K^2$ satisfies the inequality
+\begin{theorem}[Cartan-Hadamard-Gromov-Papasoglu] Let $P = \pres$ be a triangular group presentation.
+Assume that for some integer $K > 0$ every minimal reduced van Kampen diagram $\diag$ w.r.t.~$P$ and of size $K^2/2 \leq |\diag| \leq 240K^2$ satisfies the inequality

-Then for every minimal reduced van Kampen diagram w.r.t. $P$ the following isoperimetric inequality is true
+Then for every minimal reduced van Kampen diagram w.r.t.~$P$ the following isoperimetric inequality is true

 \end{theorem}